 Buffalo, New York – April 7, 2016 – An article by a D’Youville professor and two administrators is published in the current edition of Opportunity Matters: Journal of Access and Opportunity in Education.

-Titled Upward Bound “Mythbusters” Integrate Knowledge with Skill in Science and Mathematics by Dr. Martin Kelly, associate professor of biology, Antwan K. Barlow, Director of Upward Bound and Benjamin L. Randle III, Assistant Director, Veterans Affairs Office, used an investigative curriculum with high school students in an Upward Bound Program where they were taught quantitative processes shared in science and mathematics.
+Titled Upward Bound “Mythbusters” Integrate Knowledge with Skill in Science and Mathematics by Dr. Martin Kelly, associate professor of biology, Antwan K. Barlow, Director of Upward Bound and Benjamin L. Randle III, Assistant Director, Veterans Services Office, used an investigative curriculum with high school students in an Upward Bound Program where they were taught quantitative processes shared in science and mathematics.

 The mathematics content was limited to what is required in introductory college biology laboratory courses.

 The television show “Mythbusters” was used to present the scientific method to summer program participants. (“Mythbusters” is recognized as a scientific documentary series by the National Science Foundation).

 A laboratory activity that tested the students ability to accurately predict adult human height was used to reinforce student understanding of linear metric units, calculation of averages, estimation of frequency, parts and notation of fractions, calculation of proportions and percentages, the relation between proportions and percentages, the interpretation of proportions and percentages, graphing data, and accepting or rejection a scientific hypothesis, according to the abstract.

 After instruction, students stated an increased understanding of this quantitative content.